effectfully-ou/sketches/has-lens-done-right/README.md

 Originally this post was called "`HasLens` done right", however after [Oleg Grenrus](https://github.com/phadej) had [pointed out](https://github.com/ghc-proposals/ghc-proposals/pull/158#issuecomment-568206301) that the claim that the presented here solution gives rise to better type inference than already known solutions was wrong, I decided to tone down a bit.

-However the fundeps solution, as the type families one, can directly handle [neither phantoms types, nor type families](https://github.com/ghc-proposals/ghc-proposals/pull/158#issuecomment-568218989) unlike the `SameModulo` solution.
-But it can handle them indirectly.

-I'll clean the post up once I'm less tired (code already updated), but long story short: the novel solution presented here is kind of more expressive than existing solutions, but that additional expressiveness can be covered by introducing some indirections.
+The solution presented here allows to directly handle more types than known solutions, however the latter can handle such types indirectly and the difference to the end user is negligible.

+Jump straight to [Conclusions](https://github.com/effectfully/sketches/tree/master/has-lens-done-right#conclusions) if you're only interested in how the new approach compares to known ones.

 ## Preface

-Jump straight to [Conclusions](https://github.com/effectfully/sketches/tree/master/has-lens-done-right#conclusions) if you're only interested in how the new approach compares to known ones.

 For the general context, read the [`overloaded-record-fields`](https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0023-overloaded-record-fields.rst) and (especially) [`record-set-field`](https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0158-record-set-field.rst) proposals.

 This post first describes known approaches to constructing a `HasLens` class that allows to retrieve a `Lens` into a type (most commonly the lens is focused on a field of the type and is retrieved by the name of the field).
-Then I outline a new possible solution and show how examples that are troubling for other solutions can be handled with the new one.
+Then I outline a new possible solution and show how examples that are not convenient to handle with other solutions can be handled directly with the new one.

 This post builds on the ideas from one of my previous posts: [`poly-traversable`](https://github.com/effectfully/sketches/tree/master/poly-traversable) where I suggested that the technique developed there can be used for solving the records problem.
 Reading that post is not a prerequisite though as this writing is self-contained and I improved the technique after Adam Gundry [pointed out](https://github.com/ghc-proposals/ghc-proposals/pull/158#issuecomment-542589304) that the previous machinery didn't allow for poly-kinded update.